UPDATE 2-Israel securities regulator opens investigation into Bezeq

 By Ari Rabinovitch

-JERUSALEM, June 20 The Israel Securities Authority said on Tuesday it had opened an investigation into the country's largest telecom group, Bezeq Israel Telecom and its controlling shareholder.
+JERUSALEM, June 20 (Reuters) - The Israel Securities Authority said on Tuesday it had opened an investigation into the country's largest telecom group, Bezeq Israel Telecom and its controlling shareholder.

 The market regulator said in a statement that the probe "deals with suspicions of violations of the securities law and the penal code relating to transactions connected to the controlling shareholder".
 It did not elaborate.